linode/docs/docs/websites/hosting-a-website.md

 9. Repeat steps 1-8 for any other websites you want to host on your Linode.

 Congratulations!
 You've configured Apache to host one or more websites on your Linode.
-After you [upload files](#upload-files) and [add DNS records](#add-dns-records) later in this guide, your websites will be accessible to the outside world.
+After you [upload files](#upload-files) and [add DNS records](#add-dns-records) later in this guide, your websites will be accessible from the outside world.

 ## Database

 Databases store data in a structured and easily accessible manner, serving as the foundation for hundreds of web and server applications.
-A variety of open source database platforms exist to meet the needs of applications running on your Linode.
+A variety of open-source database platforms exist to meet the needs of applications running on your Linode.
 This section will help you get started with *MySQL*, one of the most popular database platforms.
 For more information about MySQL and other databases, see our [database reference manuals](/docs/databases).

 ### Install MySQL

 1. Install MySQL.
-Your Linode will download, install, and start the MySQL database server.
+Your Linode will download, install, and start the MySQL database server:

         sudo apt-get install mysql-server

 2. You will be prompted to enter a password for the MySQL root user.
 This is not related to the root user for your Linode, so be sure to choose a different password for security purposes.

 3. Secure MySQL using the `mysql_secure_installation` utility:

         sudo mysql_secure_installation